shubham8garg/starter-hugo-academic/content/home/publications.md

 # This file represents a page section.
 headless: true
+active: false
 # Order that this section appears on the page.
 weight: 90

-title: Paper Reviews
+title: Publications
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - papers
+      - publication
     tag: ''
     category: ''
     publication_type: ''